kennethormandy/craft-marketplace/docs/docs/tutorial/introduction.md

 ![](./13-create-example-users.png)

+You’ll impersonate one of these users in the next section, as if you were onboarding their coffee company onto the marketplace.

 ## Setup Marketplace

 You now have content filled in for a few roasters, and the roasters have a user on the team, and a coffee available for sale.